-Gasoline VOCs are the major compounds identified as remaining in the Site groundwater samples at the time of issuance of the FER.
-The levels of VOCs detected generally represent low levels (low parts per billion range) and occasionally exceeds NYSDEC Part 703.5 Groundwater Standards and NYSDEC T.O.G.S.
+Gasoline VOCs were the major compounds identified as remaining in the Site groundwater samples at the time of issuance of the FER.
+Currently, the levels of VOCs detected generally represent low levels (low parts per billion range) and occasionally exceeds NYSDEC Part 703.5 Groundwater Standards and NYSDEC T.O.G.S.
 1.1.1 standards after implementation of the remedial actions.
-The following gasoline VOC chemical compounds remained on Site at the issuance of the FER that exceed groundwater standards:
+The following gasoline VOC chemical compounds were detected above groundwater standards during the latest sampling event in September 2020:

-- Benzene

-- Ethylbenzene

-- Isopropylbenzene

-- Methyl Tertiary-butyl Ether (MTBE)
+- Benzene - Methyl Tertiary-butyl Ether (MTBE)

-- Xylene